 I was also given a large inductor that used the same cores and centre leg bobbin as the radar transformer.
 As I was going to wind the new transformer with two secondaries, one on each outside leg, I now needed two extra bobbins.
 I decided therefore to modify the bobbin that came from the inductor, by cutting it in half and making two, as can be seen above on the right.

-The phases relationship of the two secondaries
+4a / 4b: The phases relationship of the two secondaries

 Another reason for this arrangement is less voltage stress on the windings.
 NSTs also use this system to keep their construction costs down, but they also ground the centre tap to the core, which I didn't.

 To wind this out of phase arrangement, imagine you are looking at the coils from the top or plan view.
 Starting the windings at the top, I wound one winding clockwise and the other anti-clockwise, with the primary sitting in the middle.
-This arrangement, shown below, allows you to have the inner low voltage ends of both windings at the same physical end, meaning you only need a short link between them to join the zero ends together.
+This arrangement, shown in picture 4b, allows you to have the inner low voltage ends of both windings at the same physical end, meaning you only need a short link between them to join the zero ends together.

 Some transformers will automatically limit their current when the secondary is short-circuit.
 This feature occurs if there is a flux path created by the primary that doesn't interact with the secondary.
 This then causes a current limiting effect to occur that would be the same as placing an inductor in series with the secondary.
 Transformers that have this feature built in include NSTs, welders, MOTs etc, and it is achieved by having so called shunts (metal inserts), bridging the gaps between the core's legs.
 This characteristic can also occur if there is an excessive leakage flux, which is the case with my own transformer.